Christopher Morel Player Props: Cubs vs. White Sox

-Christopher Morel -- with a slugging percentage of .229 in his past 10 games (including zero home runs) -- will be in action for the Chicago Cubs against the Chicago White Sox, with Michael Kopech on the mound, on July 25 at 8:10 PM ET.
+Christopher Morel, with a slugging percentage of .351 in his past 10 games -- including one home run -- will be in action for the Chicago Cubs versus the Chicago White Sox, with Lance Lynn on the hill, July 26 at 8:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Cardinals.
+He racked up two hits (going 2-for-4 with a home run and an RBI) in his last appearance against the White Sox.

 Christopher Morel Game Info & Props vs. the White Sox